ROCm/rocm-examples/Frameworks-integrations/MIGraphX/Quantizations.rst

     q_m = convert_pt2e(m)
     torch_qout = q_m(input_fp32)

-2. Lower Quantized Model to MIGraphX
+2. Lower Quantized model to MIGraphX
 ------------------------------------

 This step is the same as lowering any other model using torch.compile!